 Unfortunately, we did not have a chance to sample the 27-course tasting menu, but the few things we had were creative and full of personality.

 Gaston Acurio has continued to branch out and experiment.
 His restaurant empire in Lima alone includes Tanta, Madam Tusan (chifa), La Mar (seafood), Panchita (sandwich shop with Creole food), Papacho’s (hamburgers) and Chicha (Peruvian).
 From budget conscious to luxury splurges, there’s a Gaston Acurio restaurant for everyone.

-Internationally you can find Astrid y Gaston restaurants in Quito, Santiago, Bogota and close to home (for us) in Mexico City.
+Internationally you can find Astrid y Gaston restaurants in Quito, Santiago and Bogota.

 DIM SUM CUY – beet root bun, mushroom sauce, and chifa vinagrette.

 CUY PEKINÉS – cuy with hoisin sauce on corn tortillas.